 [Q] “I read in the paper that somebody won the jackpot, carried on playing using the same lucky numbers, and won the jackpot again just a short while later!
-Is it true jackpot numbers are repeated?
+Is it true jackpot numbers are repeated?”

 [A] Yes and no!

-In fact, last weeks winning numbers have exactly the same chance of being drawn this week.
+In fact, mathematically speaking, last weeks winning numbers have exactly the same chance of being drawn again this week.

 The 6 is still there on the dice exactly the same as it was before.
 So of course, it still has the same 1 in 6 chance of being rolled.
-There is more chance of not rolling a 6, but only because there are 5 other numbers there.
+There is more chance of ‘not rolling a 6’, but only because there are 5 other numbers there.
 Just like before you rolled the 6 in the first place.

 So yes, any set of numbers can be repeated.
 But they are not more or less likely to be drawn again just because they have appeared before.

 So has it ever happened?